Trailside Services are now part of CT Trail Finder!

 Description

-The 24.8 miles of the Hop River Trail, like many trails of this length, passes through or abuts many preserved open areas.
-This is especially true for the western sections of the trail where development has put more pressure on the land and preservation efforts have maintained precious open space.
-Thus, in Vernon for a mile and a half the trail abuts the Belding Wildlife Area and passes through Valley Falls Park, and in Bolton the trail passes through both Bolton Notch and Hop River state parks along with some municipal open space for an additional mile and a half.
+In the western sections of the Hop River State Park trail, development has put pressure on the preservation efforts that maintain this open space.
+Thus, in Vernon, for a mile and a half, the trail abuts the Belding Wildlife Area and passes through Valley Falls Park.
+In Bolton, the trail passes through both Bolton Notch and Hop River state parks along with some municipal open space for an additional mile and a half.

 Other Information